Mountains Forecast

 Credit: Dr. Emily Gleeson, Meteorologist, Met Éireann

-You can get a weather forecast for all the hills/mountains in Ireland on our website or our app using the search box above or from the dropdown widgets below.
+You can get a weather forecast for all the hills/mountains in Ireland in many way – on our website using the search box above, on the Met Éireann app search feature, or from the dropdown widgets below.
 Air temperature forecasts are corrected for elevation for the first 48 hours only.
 After 48 hours reduce the temperature by 2 °C for every 1,000 feet/304m gained.
 Use the wind gusts instead of the mean speeds for a more representative value of mountain peak wind.
 Consult Happy Hiking.

 Munster